Grenfell Street: Description

 Grenfell Street runs from King William Street to East Terrace.
 It is one of the intermediate-width streets of the Adelaide grid, at 1+1/2 ch wide.

-On the other side of King William Street, the western continuation of Grenfell Street is Currie Street, named after Raikes Currie, a member of the South Australian Association and South Australian Company.
+On the west side of King William Street, the western continuation of Grenfell Street is Currie Street, named after Raikes Currie, a member of the South Australian Association and South Australian Company.

+The section of the street which runs parallel to Rundle Mall (west of Hindmarsh Square) on the northern side features many retail outlets, as well as the southern entrances of many of the arcades, side-streets, and eateries of the mall.
+The southern side is populated mainly by office buildings, including the Grenfell Centre ("the Black Stump") at no. 25.